Who We Are

 Our Mission

-The Block is an independent, community-driven cinema and film club.
-It was established with the support of Wythenshawe Community Housing Group and Councillor Mary Monaghan.
 It is run by a team of volunteers and administered by Together One CIC, a non-profit social enterprise based in Wythenshawe.
 The Block is Wythenshawe’s only cinema.
-Money raised by the cinema is spent on community projects in Northenden and Wythenshawe.
+The money raised by the cinema is spent on community projects.

 THE POWER OF CINEMA